imanabr77/Strategy-Deployment/README.md

 * Helps capacity planning by testing resource usage with live data.
 * Reduces risk by not fully replacing the existing version until proven stable.

+### Comparison to Other Strategies

+* Different from blue/green deployment where only one version is shown to users at a time.
+* More flexible than simple rolling updates in Kubernetes, allowing fine-tuned traffic splits.

+### Implementation Considerations

+* Requires tools or custom scripts to manage traffic routing between versions.
+* Can be implemented manually or automated through CI/CD pipelines.
+* May require additional monitoring and alerting systems to detect issues quickly.

+Canary deployments provide a safer way to introduce changes to applications, especially for critical systems or large-scale deployments where downtime needs to be minimized.